Chemical Laboratory Technician

 As a graduate, you will be prepared to reliably demonstrate the ability to:

-- Apply mathematical, physical, and chemical concepts to routine tasks such as the analysis and synthesis of chemical compounds and samples.
+- Perform routine tasks and assigned procedures to support the purification, analysis and synthesis of chemical compounds and samples.